mambucodev/my-website/content/blog/2025-07-10-what-about-blogging/index.md

 ## Microblogging

-If you think about it, I didn't actually **abbandon** blogging at all.
+If you think about it, I didn't actually **abandon** blogging at all.
 During this "delay" I got kind of obsessed with the fediverse.
 I already loved microblogging in general, but the way Mastodon and ActivityPub in general work, they were fascinating. {{ emoji(name="neofox_googly_shocked") }}

 I spent at least an hour a day on fedi, posting whatever I was doing or thinking about.
 It was a small, kind place, and I liked it.
 A few people started following me, even if not many, and I got to interact with them.
 So fun!